Former Stanford executive says in limbo as SEC case drags

 Helicopters flew overhead and TV cameras were already set up.
 He says everyone was told to go back to their desks, take their car keys and leave everything behind - even their morning coffee.

 It was not until roughly one year later, he says, that the SEC came knocking.
-Two SEC staffers met him in a Houston hotel conference room armed with binders they said contained evidence that Young’s actions had led investors to think incorrectly that their deposits were insured.
+Two SEC staffers met him in a Houston hotel conference room armed with binders they said contained evidence that Young’s actions had led investors to incorrectly think their deposits were insured.

 He said the SEC demanded an industry bar and a fine he could not possibly afford.
 “If that’s what they want, I’ve got nothing to lose,” Young said.
 “We’re going to fight back and we’re going to fight back hard.”